-APU's Center for Global Learning and Engagement oversees study abroad safety awareness.
+APU's Center for Career and Community-Engaged Learning oversees study abroad safety awareness.
 A link to the U.S. State Department regarding safety tips, travel alerts, and emergency contacts for those traveling abroad is posted on the university's website.
 This site also includes a document listing "Key Strategies for Avoiding an Emergency While Studying Abroad."
-Additionally, the Center for Student Action supplies students who travel abroad with the Emergency Action Protocol document, which notes how to handle emergencies while travelling.
+Additionally, the Office of Service and Discipleship supplies students who travel abroad with the Emergency Action Protocol document, which notes how to handle emergencies while travelling.